📖 How-to Guides

 Common Mistakes That Cause Duplicate Subscriptions in the UK

-Free trials converting to paid subscriptions account for numerous duplicates.
-Set calendar reminders before trial periods end.
+Forgotten free trials.
+Trials converting to paid subscriptions account for numerous duplicates.
+Set calendar reminders before trial periods end and diary a cancellation decision.

-Complex bundles obscure individual service costs and create duplication when services are purchased separately.
+Bundle confusion.
+Complex bundles obscure individual service costs and create duplication when equivalent services are purchased separately.
+Always list what a bundle contains before signing up.

+Household silos.
 Family members operating independently leads to duplicate services and missed family plan opportunities.
+A shared document fixes this quickly.

-Services gradually upgrading to premium tiers without explicit consent increases costs and potentially duplicates features available elsewhere.
+Upgrade creep.
+Services gradually upgrading to premium tiers without explicit consent increase costs and potentially duplicate features available elsewhere.
+Review the tier you actually need at each renewal.

+Platform lock-in.
 Subscribing through different platforms (Apple App Store, Google Play, directly) creates management complexity and potential duplication.
+Pick one billing route per service where possible.

 How to Use Subscription Overlap Finder Tools Effectively in the UK